 CDMA Settings 1

-NOTE: private networ by a Carrier Re particular setti are usually specific for your Wireless Carrier's rks.
-You should not set these unless directed t epresentative.
-If a field below is left blank, that ing will not be changed in the modern.
-You in fields that are required by your Carrier.
+NOTE: private netwo by a Carrier i particular set as are usually specific for your to orks.
+You should not set these Representative.
+If a field below ting will not be changed in the ill in fields that are required by unless directed to is left blank, that modem.
+You

 Persist Settings:

 Active Profile: ×

-NAI (Username@realm):
+NAI (Username@realm): [

 AAA Shared Secret (Password):

 Verify AAA Shared Secret (Password):

 HA Shared Secret (Password):

 Primary HA:

-Secondary HA:
+Secondary HA: -

 AAA SPI:

 HA SPI: